NFF’s Early Care and Education (ECE) Work in Philadelphia

-- Capital Grants: Nonprofit Finance Fund (NFF) awarded capital grants to nonprofit organizations that were undertaking a facility project to improve the quality of their child care program.
-Grants ranged from $10,000 to $75,000 per facility and required a match from other sources.
+- Capital Grants: NFF awarded capital grants to nonprofit organizations that were undertaking a facility project to improve the quality of their child care program.

-- Loans: Child care providers could apply for facility and equipment related loans and working capital lines.
-Loan amounts ranged from $100,000 to $2,000,000.
+- Loans: Child care providers accessed facility and equipment related loans and working capital lines crucial to maintaining financial stability.
 Loan and grant packages were a creative way of financing a project so that it could move forward in a timely manner.

-- Technical Assistance: NFF staff and consultants were available to assist providers on a one-on-one basis with facilities project planning and project implementation.
+- Technical Assistance: NFF staff and consultants assisted providers on a one-on-one basis with facilities project planning and project implementation.

-- Training: NFF offered workshops in facilities project planning, accessing funding, and other topics relevant to the child care field.
+- Training: NFF conducted workshops that gave participants tools for planning projects, accessing funding, and navigating other topics relevant to the child care field.

 |Read evaluation results of the Child Care Initiative, from St. Joseph's University researchers|